cs-amy/project-codebase/README.md

 - Input Files:
     - data/profanities.txt: contains 40 profanities.
 - Output:
     - Images are generated in the data/raw directory (not included in the repository due to its size).
-With multi-case enabled and including obfuscations, each profanity word produces 40 images (white and black backgrounds), for a total of 1600 images.
+With multi-case enabled and including obfuscations, each profanity word produces several images (white and black, plain and noisy backgrounds), for a total of 3000+ images.
     - Sample images are provided in the data/raw_sample directory.

 ##### Model Training & Evaluation